Urmilasawaldekar/Blogging-hub/README.md

 ## 📦 Features

-- ✅ JWT-based authentication (Register/Login)
+- ✅ JWT-based authentication  for both admin and user
-- 📝 Create, edit, and delete blog posts
+- 📝 Create, edit, and delete blog posts and comments c
 - 📁 Image upload using Multer
 - 🎨 Tailwind CSS for stylish and responsive UI
 - 🔍 RESTful API endpoints
 - 🌐 MongoDB integration
+-

 ---